Data Science

 Benchmarking Existing Models

-Invariably we find that our machine learning models compare very favourably in performance against calibration models built using software programs like Unscrambler X. If you're curious to see whether your current models could be improved further by applying machine learning to your data, we'd be delighted to benchmark your models against the best that we can produce.
+Invariably we find that our machine learning models compare very favourably in performance against calibration models built using software programs like Matlab, or software provided by instrument manufacturers such as Bruker OPUS, Perten PerCal Plus, Agilent Microlab or Buchi NIRCal.
+If you're curious to see whether your current models could be improved further by applying machine learning to your data, we'd be delighted to benchmark your models against the best that we can produce.

 Over the years we've developed very streamlined data handling systems, and the process of building NIR and FTIR calibration models has become highly automated for us.
-For this reason we're able to include the benchmarking service for a fixed fee of $2,500, as part of our Explorer Account.
+For this reason we're able to offer our benchmarking service free of charge.

 Click here to find out more.